jordesign/wp-church-center/readme.txt

 v1.2.1
 - CHANGED: More specific classes on header (.wpccHeader) & footer (.wpccFooter) for more robust styling
+- BUG: External links now open in new tab if option is selected

 v1.2
 - FEATURE: Add architecture to allow for WPCC Addons